Malthouse Drama Classes

 They will also work on performance techniques such as pitch, pace, emphasis and volume, by practising reading out pages of these storybooks as a class.
 At the end of the term, students will present their characters and showcase their performance skills by bringing their storybook to life.

-Intro to Drama is taught by Briar
+Intro to Drama is taught by Nelly or Josiah

 Runs 8 weeks.
-Three options available: Mon, Wed or Thurs at 4 pm | Starts July 2025 | Cost $135
+Three options available: Mon, Wed or Thurs at 4pm | Starts September 2025 | Cost $135

 BOOK YOUR CHILD’S PLACE NOW